Kaushik-Shahare/Storyvord-API/Crew/RateDetails.md

     ```json
     {
-    "detail": "No CrewCredits matches the given query."
+    "detail": "No CrewRate matches the given query."
     }
     ```